kapoorlakshya/screen-recorder/README.md

 ## Contributing

 Bug reports and pull requests are welcome.

+1. Please update the specs for your code changes and run them locally with `bundle exec rake spec`.
-Please follow the Ruby style guide here: https://github.com/rubocop-hq/ruby-style-guide
+2. Follow the Ruby style guide and format your code - https://github.com/rubocop-hq/ruby-style-guide

 ## License